Sting Reveals The Wrestling Legend Who Came Up With His Bright Face Paint And Iconic Look

 “They put Ric (Flair) with Ricky Morton, and Ricky gets hurt.
 So Dusty says, ‘Stinger baby, I want to put some color on your face, color on your tights and color on your boots.
 And I want to put you with Ric.’
 So we did a little story line with JJ Dillon and the Four Horseman and Ric Flair in Raleigh, North Carolina for a TV taping.
 It was no real heat angle, we just kind of did our thing and it took off.
 So Dusty is the real reason why the color started to begin with.”

-For those who personally knew Dusty Rhodes or anyone who was a fan of his, this description of the conversations seems spot-on.
+For those who personally knew Dusty Rhodes, or anyone who was a fan of his, this description of the conversations seems spot-on.
 It just seems like the way that Rhodes would have spoken and it is yet another brilliant creation from his incredible wrestling mind.

-It certainly does seem as if the world has seen the final match out of the man known as Sting, but anything is totally possible.
-Chances are that he won’t ever wrestle again due to his age and injuries, but longtime WCW and WWE fans would have loved to see the bright face paint and blonde flat top of “The Stinger” one more time.
+It certainly does seem as if the world has seen the final match out of the man known as Sting, but anything is possible.
+Chances are that he won’t ever wrestle again due to his age and injuries, but longtime WCW and WWE fans would have loved to see the bright face paint and blond flat top of “The Stinger” one more time.
 The good thing is that a lot of fans lived through it and Dusty Rhodes is the man who deserves the credit.